 Shimla (in black clothes) playing in front yard, accompanied by her friends, during her birthday party in 1997.

 Sometime, some of their friends from Sri Lankan Muslim community in Perth would also came to visit the house, either for conversation with Siraj, Feroza, or Shah Jehan, or just having meal.
-Siraj family is quite sociable and egalitarian, so as long as he knew the person, he would treat them like if they’re the inhabitant of his house.
-So, in this occasion I can get to know them quite well.
+Siraj family is quite sociable and egalitarian, so as long as he knew the person, he would treat them like if they’re family member.
+I also get to know many of them.

 One of the Sri Lankan who frequently come is Kamal*.
-He is a Sri Lankan in his early 30s, with dark skin, slightly short and skinny stature, thick curly hair, and sharp eyes.
-He is probably related to Feroza, because I frequently sees them chatting for long, whenever he drop by.
-He is a nice guy, and sometime I would chat with him about current affairs at that time.
+He was a Sri Lankan in his early 30s, with dark skin, slightly short and skinny stature, thick curly hair, and sharp eyes.
+He was probably related to Feroza, because I frequently saw them chatting for long whenever he dropped by.
+He was quite a nice guy, and sometime I would chat with him about current affairs at that time.

-Shah Jehan also frequently brings his close friends at home.
-Those that regularly come are Shan* and Fairuz.
-I think both of them are Shah Jehan’s former high school mates back in Sri Lanka who also made their way to study and live in Australia.
+Shah Jehan also frequently invited his close friends to home.
+Those that regularly come were Shan* and Fairuz.
+I think both of them were Shah Jehan’s former high school mates back in Sri Lanka who also made their way to study and live in Australia.
 If I’m not mistaken, both studied economy in two different universities.
 Shan* studied in Curtin University, while Fairuz attending the course in Murdoch.
 Compared to Kamal*, both of them are much more casual and very much open.
 We often traded jokes, and they occasionally teasing me (as a gesture of friendship).

 Siraj occasionally held some family function in his house, where he would invite many Sri Lankans to his house, like when Shimla celebrated her birthday.
-Mostly Muslims, but there are some whose are Christians or Buddhist who also come.
-It is also a unique way to understand their custom and culture.
+Mostly Muslims, but there were some whose are Christians or Buddhist who also come.
+It was also a unique way to understand their custom and culture.
 I notice, during the part all of the males stood up while the females sitting.

 Feroza helping Shimla cutting her birthday cake.